The History of Denbies

 Meet the Growers

-Dave is the Vineyard Manager at Denbies and has spent over 23 years on the estate.
+Dave has worked for over 23 years on the estate.
 Originally training as a tree surgeon, he worked in conservation on the 1,140-acre Wimbledon common – one of London’s largest woodlands, before coming to Denbies in 1993 as a vineyard and winery hand.
 Dave oversees the day-to day management of the vineyard and is in charge of environmental best practice on the estate.

 Dave is passionate about English grape growing and knows everything there is to know about the vines on the estate.
 His dedication knows no bounds and in April and May he can often be seen in the early hours of the morning protecting the vines from frost.